From Founder Bottleneck to Zero Dependencies in 20 Weeks: The Complete Delegation System

 She was also the bottleneck.

-The real problem: She’d built operational dependency into the business.
+The real problem: she’d built operational dependency into the business.

 Here’s exactly how she did it.

-The Problem: Delegated Tasks Without Decision Authority
+The Problem: Delegating Tasks Without Transferring Decision Authority to the Team

-Most founders at $100K+ delegate execution but keep judgment.
-It creates more bottlenecks, not fewer.
+Most founders at $100K+ delegate execution but keep judgment, which creates more bottlenecks, not fewer.
+Margot’s initial state looked like this.

 Team executing tasks:

-Coordinators: Managed calendars, booked rooms, coordinated logistics.
+Coordinators: managed calendars, booked rooms, and coordinated logistics.
+Zero complaints.

 But every decision stopped at Margot: